-According to the provisions of the above mentioned regulations, the applicant for a decommissioning licence shall submit to CNCAN the emergency plan.
+According to the CNCAN Order No. 115/2017 for approval the Regulation on the safety requirements for decommissioning of nuclear and radiological facilities, an applicant for a decommissioning licence shall submit to CNCAN the emergency plan.
 If necessary, the General Emergency Plan and the local public authorities' plans will take into consideration the decommissioning activities.